ChengTsungPao/LeetCode/0004_Median_of_Two_Sorted_Arrays/README.md

 * Runtime: 80 ms, faster than 97.73% of Python3 online submissions for Median of Two Sorted Arrays.
 * Memory Usage: 14.5 MB, less than 54.02% of Python3 online submissions for Median of Two Sorted Arrays.
 > binary search

+code3.py:
+* Runtime: 118 ms, faster than 69.36% of Python3 online submissions for Median of Two Sorted Arrays.
+* Memory Usage: 14.4 MB, less than 6.02% of Python3 online submissions for Median of Two Sorted Arrays.
+> divide and conquer